-This lecture has been postponed and will be rescheduled for Spring of 2017.
+This lecture has been rescheduled for September 11,2017.

 Response by Kenneth Frampton